tonysyu/mpltools/README.md

 A key feature of `mpltools` is the idea of "styles"---essentially stylesheets that are similar to [matplotlibrc][2] files.
-Unfortunately, the syntax for a `mpltoolsrc` file is slightly different than `matplotlibrc` files because we use [ConfigObj][3] to parse them.
+Unfortunately, the syntax for a `mplstyle` file is slightly different than `matplotlibrc` files because we use [ConfigObj][3] to parse them.

-Style names should be specified as sections in "mpltoolsrc" files.
-A simple `mpltoolsrc` file would look like:
+Style names should be specified as sections in "mplstyle" files.
+A simple `mplstyle` file would look like:

     [style1]